Speaking Session (SS)

 As someone who’s also studied English, I understand the challenges—and I’m here to support you every step of the way.
 I look forward to talking with you and hearing your thoughts and stories!

-PaulaSpeaking Session : Mondays and Thursdays)
+PaulaSpeaking Session : Thursdays)

 Wyatt (Speaking Session and Writing Support Desk : Mondays, Wednesdays, and Fridays)